Fat Tuesday: What to know about the unofficial start of Lent - NewsBreak

 “So no milk, no butter, no cheese,” he explains.
 “And that’s why on Tuesday, the last day before lent, everybody said, ‘Well, we have to eat all the butter that’s left, and all the cheese that’s left, all the eggs that are left.’
 And so that became Fat Tuesday because you had to eat all the fat or it just wasted because you couldn’t keep it for 40 days.”

-The Tuesday before Ash Wednesday also goes by another name: Shrove Tuesday.Get ready to ‘spring forward’: Daylight saving time begins soon
+The Tuesday before Ash Wednesday also goes by another name: Shrove Tuesday.March Outlook: Milder Days Win Out

 During Shrove Tuesday, many Christians participate in confession, burn their palms from the previous Palm Sunday (which is the Sunday before Easter), and finalize their Lenten sacrifice or the penance they’ll practice, like volunteering or praying more.